whadar/bit5/README.md

 This is an attempt to build bittorrent client using only javascript.
 HTML5 is introducing emerging features which should enable us to setup a direct p2p channel (even with NATs) and save large files locally.
-All of this magic could be done using two major APIs:
+All of this magic should be possible using two major APIs:

 * file API - quite mature and supported widely by modern browsers.
 * peerconnection API (still new - not supported by any browser yet).